 As you can see, in the case of closets, less really – literally – is more.
-And since the full moon was yesterday, the next couple of weeks as the moon wanes will be ideal for reducing closet clutter.
-(Although no time is a bad time to clear).
-Here’s some inspiration to get you started and some ideas to help you make the most of your purge.
+Here are some decluttering tips to get you started and some ideas to help you make the most of your purge.

 2. Burn incense or diffuse essential oil.
 Like playing music, this will help move your energy but because scent directly link to your brain and memory, it will move your energy in a more cerebral way by giving you a fresh perspective.
 Additionally, some scents are especially sensual, and get you out of your head and into your body, so that you can awaken your full body awareness about what you genuinely want to keep and what you want to get rid of.
 Choose a scent that feels just right: something that you love and that uplifts and invigorates you.

 5. Drink lots of water.
-Clearing clutter is dehydrating, and it’s a detox of sorts, so make sure to replenish your fluids and flush your system as you clear.
+Decluttering is dehydrating, and it’s a detox of sorts, so make sure to replenish your fluids and flush your system as you clear.

 6. Remember that more isn’t better.
 Have you ever watched Hoarders?
 It’s an extreme example, but it illustrates my point well.
 More isn’t better.
 Better is better.
 So get rid of the stuff that feels junky, boring, or unnecessary, and you’ll find that the value of the pieces you choose to keep seems to multiply.
 Plus, everything is connected, so in the process you’ll be removing negative energy from your home and aura (or personal energy field).